-6. Add the wet ingredients into dry and whisk well until combined.
+6. Add the wet ingredients to dry and whisk well until combined.
 DO NOT over whisk else you’ll end up with a dense cake.

 8. Bake the cake for 50-55 minutes until a skewer inserted comes out clean.
 After about 45 minutes I felt my cake top was getting brown but still was undercooked beneath, so I covered it with aluminium foil and continued baking.
 I removed the foil for the final 1 minute to get the crust right.